Fast, Easy with Support …

 Below this area is a date and signature attesting the truthfulness of the above information.
 The date is the date you landed.

-The lines below this are for IRCC use, and include numerical codes and dates related to your Permanent Residence application.
+The lines below this are for official use, and include numerical codes and dates related to your Permanent Residence application.

 Below that is information about your arrival:

 - Line 39 is for any remarks the CBSA officer made